AECOM Electronic Warfare Analyst in Camp Smith, Hawaii

 Technical understanding of Emerging Technologies - determining electromagnetic spectrum implications and opportunities for exploitation by DoD.

 Technical understanding of national and international electromagnetic spectrum issues and the ability to advise executive decision-makers on the technical viability of policy and implementation options.

-Bachelor's degree and minimum of fourteen (14) years of experience supporting the DoD and at least five (5) years as a qualified Electronic Warfare Officer (USAF) or Electronic Countermeasures Officer (USN/USMC); demonstrated skills in written and spoken communications; and experience in EMS capability assessment, exercise participation, operational planning, intelligence collaboration, and technology integration.
+Bachelor's degree and minimum of fourteen (14) years of experience supporting the DoD; desired at least five (5) years experience as a Electronic Warfare Officer, Electronic Countermeasures Officer or Signals Intelligence Officer; demonstrated skills in written and spoken communications; and experience in EMS capability assessment, exercise participation, operational planning, intelligence collaboration, and technology integration.

 Candidate applied to this task must be able to obtain a TOP SECRET clearance, and eligible for access to Sensitive Compartmented Information (SCI), based on current single-scope background investigations.
 Candidate will require access to Special Technical Operations (STO), Additional Compensatory Control Measure, and Special Access Program (SAP) materials.
 The candidate will not be required to store these types of materials.
 Access to SCI material is mandatory to perform EMSO and adjacent Information Operations (IO) tasks.
 The candidate will also comply with applicable DoD, DISA, NSA, CIA, and DIA security regulations as well as the appropriate industrial security regulation.

 AECOM is a place where you can put your innovative thinking and business skills into high gear and work alongside other highly intelligent and motivated people.
 It's a place where you can apply your skills to some of the world's most challenging, interesting, and meaningful projects worldwide.
 It's a place that values the diversity of our areas of practice and our people.
 It's what makes AECOM a great place to work and grow.